yowainwright/build-lambda-layer/README.md

 }
 ```

-You can add a `lambdaLayerrc` file to your project root if you want to preserve your `package.json` file.
+You can also add a `lambdaLayerrc` file to your project root if you want to preserve your `package.json` file.

 ```json
 {